openeew/openeew/README.md

 Let's create ***earthquake early-warning (EEW) systems*** for every seismically-vulnerable community in the world!

-OpenEEW is an initiative by [Grillo](https://grillo.io), IBM and Linux Foundation to create a global earthquake early-warning system (EEW).
+OpenEEW is an initiative by [Grillo](https://grillo.io), IBM and Linux Foundation to create low cost, open source, IoT-based earthquake early warning systems (EEWs).

 This includes
 * Entire archive of **unprocessed accelerometer data** from Mexico, Chile and other countries, including earthquakes records with magnitudes above 7 and recorded at different distances
 * **Algorithms for the detection and characterization of earthquakes** in real time
 * **Software examples** for creating your own EEW server